smolgroot/prometheus-vanity-generator/README.md

-# Prometheus Vanity Ethereum Address Generator
+# Prometheus - EVM Vanity Address Generator

-Prometheus is a tool for generating Ethereum wallet addresses with custom prefixes and/or suffixes.
+Prometheus is a tool for generating Ethereum (or other EVM compatible blockchains) wallet addresses with custom prefixes and/or suffixes.
 It allows users to create personalized Ethereum addresses while ensuring the security of private keys.

 [[LIVE DEMO]](https://prometheus-vanity.vercel.app)